One more tests positive for COVID-19 in Pondy, tally touches four

 The person admitted for coronavirus treatment was a worker in a private industry in Puducherry.
 Already the hospital was treating two active cases in addition to the one in Karaikal region.

-The official said the rise in cases has come to cause concern to the health authorities and also for the whole of Puducherry.
+The official said the rise in cases has caused concern to the health authorities and also for the whole of Puducherry.
 A necessity has thus arisen for the people to maintain social distancing "very seriously."
 Panda said he had noticed during the last few days that people did notadhere to the norms of social distancing, wearing of masks among other things.

 JIPMER was already having five patients hailing from nearby Cuddalore district.
-"This is a serious case of concern for us," he said.
+"This is a serious cause of concern for us," he said.

 The Secretary reiterated that the people should download the 'Aarogya Setu' mobile app so that it would help the individuals keep themselves and their families safe.
 "Presently the number of people who have patronised the mobile app was not considerable and needs to increase," the Secretary said adding that it would help the health authorities trace the contact.